Custom House, City of London: Partial collapse

 The poor quality of some of the workmanship prompted questions in Parliament in 1825 with the Chancellor of the Exchequer declaring the most scandalous frauds had been practised.
 Miles and Peto were censured for neglect and poor workmanship that a good builder would carefully have avoided.

 Rebuilding

 The central section was rebuilt on new foundations, with Ionic columns, to Robert Smirke’s design, at the cost of £180,000.
 Sculptural elements were by William Grinsell Nicholl and cost £80.

 Second World War damage

 During the Blitz, the east wing of the building was destroyed.
 In the early 1960s the wing was rebuilt in contemporary style behind a recreated historic façade.

-Proposed sale

-As of 2020 the building was still used by His Majesty's Revenue and Customs; however, the government had announced its proposed closure and sale in 2018.
+Hotel Proposals

+In 2001, HMRC sold a 175 year lease on the building to Mapeley as part of a wider sale of HMRC assets.
+The sale included a 20 year agreement for HMRC to continue occupying the building, which expired in 2021.
+The government announced the proposed closure of the HMRC office in 2018.
 In 2020 proposals were published for the building's conversion into a hotel, but planning permission was refused in 2022.
+In 2023, the long lease on the building was purchased from Mapeley by Jastar Capital, who launched consultations for a revised luxury hotel conversion.

+In September 2025, the development was approved by the City of London.
+The site will feature a redevelopment of the Thameside path, replacing the existing car-park with a public space roughly the size of 12 tennis courts (2,400sqm).